manikantannaren/mynetbeans/NB-Use-System-Desktop/Readme.md

 3. There are no options to set.
 What ever is set on the operating system will be used.
 4. Tested Platforms - Netbeans 8 and Java SE 7 and up.
 The plugin has been developer tested on Win 7, Windows 8, Mac OS X - Yosemite.
 5. **_If an application is not associated with the given file, the behaviour is non-consistent.
 Some times the Open With dialog appears, sometimes it is hidden behind the IDE and many times, throws Exception_**

+##Getting the plugin
+###From NetBeans plugin portal
+You can download the plugin from the [Netbeans plugin portal](http://plugins.netbeans.org/plugin/57462/?show=true)
+###Using the NetBeans plugin manager
+This plugin is verified for NetBeans 8.0.* and can be installed using the plugin manager.

+1. Start NetBeans
+2. Selected Tools->Plugins
+3. In Available Plugins tab, search for ```NetBeans use system desktop```
+4. Select the plugin
+5. Click install.